espressif/arduino-esp32/libraries/WiFi/examples/WiFiClient/README.md

 IP address:
 192.168.1.2
 ```
-Then you can see write log:
+Then you can see the write log:
 ```
 HTTP/1.1 200 OK
 Date: Fri, 13 Jan 2023 13:12:31 GMT